• Plant Nutrition

 3 Tips for Preparing a Nutrient Management Plan

-Planning for the 2022 season begins this fall, and a good place to focus your efforts is revisiting your nutrient management program.
-While the season is still fresh in your mind, think about what you’ll need to do to ensure your crops have what they need to thrive next year.
+Planning for the 2026 season begins in the fall, and a good place to focus your efforts is revisiting your nutrient management program.
+While this season is still fresh in your mind, think about what you’ll need to do to ensure your crops have what they need to thrive next year.
 Fall soil sampling and nutrient applications are tasks that can be completed after harvest to get a jump start on the spring.
 Here are some other tips to fine-tune your nutrient management plan.

 As you develop a nutrient management strategy, you’ll need to revisit your crop plan.
 Will you change your rotations?
 If so, that could change your fertility program.
 Consider your seed choices as you make fertilizer decisions as well.
 Higher-yielding hybrids and varieties require more intense fertilization, and some hybrids are more responsive to nitrogen fertilization than others.
 Ask your agronomist for fertilization recommendations as you make your seed decisions.